ec-jrc/cbm/docs/foi.md

     a.
 Upload the reference data shapefile to the server.
     b.
 Import uploaded shapefile to the database and specifying the name for the table that will be created in the database.
 2. Upload the raster "thematic" image.
 The accepted files are tif or tiff files.
-3. Prepare FOI procedure – Allows the user to create the database functions on the database server.
+3. FOI Prerequisites – Allows the user to create the database functions on the database server.
 This procedure creates the necessary function and stored procedures on the database server.
 4. Select the required files for analysis:
     a.
 Vector file: the data on which the analysis will be applied.
 In case that we have more shapefiles uploaded on the server, this functionality allows us to select the one that we want to analyze.
     b.
 Thematic raster: the thematic raster provided.
 In case that we have more rasters uploaded on the server, this functionality allows us to select the one that we want to use on the analysis.